virginiafarley/Mandelbrot-Set/README.md

 To learn more about how SDL2 is used in this project, please refer to the SDL2 tutorial [TwinklebearDev](https://www.willusher.io/pages/sdl2/) and the SDL2 library keyboard documentation [Handling the Keyboard](https://www.libsdl.org/release/SDL-1.2.15/docs/html/guideinputkeyboard.html).

+When the program is running, you can recenter the display to a new location by using the <kbd>Mouse</kbd> to click on on any point in the display.

 ## Dependencies for Running Locally
 * cmake >= 3.11.3
   * All OSes: [click here for installation instructions](https://cmake.org/install/)